Joel-Raju/react-native-gifted-touch/README.md

 ## Quirks & Limitations ##

 - For this component to work as intended `longPressDelay` should always be greater than `doublePressDelay`.
 - You might notice a slight delay in `ms` before `onSinglePress` is invoked.
 The delay is exactly equal to the value of `doublePressDelay`.
-This is because the single press event is queued using a timeout and is delayed till `doublePressDelay` duration so as to trigger the double press event if it receives one.
+This is because the single press event is queued using a timeout and is delayed till `doublePressDelay` duration is elapsed, so as to trigger the double press event if it receives one.